Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Igor Gonzales -- President and Chief Executive Officer

-Yeah, the Creek, El Paso is going to be there.
-The permit line, not so much the execution and the operation of the mine itself.
-We've tested both the plant and mine at high rates already, but it is in the Creek, El Paso is on the permit.
+Yes.
+The critical path is going to be the permit line, not so much the execution on the operation of the mine itself.
+We've tested the -- both the plant and the mine at a higher rate already.
+But it is in the -- the critical path is on the permit.

 Jim Young -- West Family Investments -- Analyst

-Okay.
-Then likewise, at Bolivar, can you address -- you'd mentioned that you expect to see higher grades coming from Bolivar West in the second half of the year.
+OK.
+And then likewise at Bolivar, can you address -- you had mentioned that you expect to see higher grades coming from Bolivar West in the second half of the year.
 Can you just elaborate a little bit and quantify the impact of Bolivar West?
-What percentage of your ore is being processed at the mill today, what do you expect in the second half of the year, and the expected grade that you think that you'll be processing in Bolivar?
-Thank you.
+What grade of your ore is being processed at the mill today?
+What do you expect in the second half of the year in the expected grade that you think that you'll be processing at the -- in Bolivar?

 Gordon Babcock -- Chief Operating Officer